core-wg/oscore/draft-ietf-core-object-security.md

 ## Requirements on the Security Context Parameters {#req-params}

-As collisions may lead to the loss of both confidentiality and integrity, Sender ID SHALL be unique in the set of all security contexts using the same Master Secret and Master Salt.
-To assign identifiers, a trusted third party (e.g., {{I-D.ietf-ace-oauth-authz}}) or a protocol that allows the parties to negotiate locally unique identifiers can be used.
+As collisions may lead to the loss of both confidentiality and integrity, the 2-tuple \{Sender ID, id_context\} SHALL be unique in the set of all security contexts using the same Master Secret and Master Salt.
+To assign identifiers different methods can be used: a protocol that allows the parties to negotiate locally unique identifiers, a trusted third party (e.g., {{I-D.ietf-ace-oauth-authz}}), or the identifiers can be assigned out-of-band.

 The Sender IDs can be very short.
 The maximum length of Sender ID in bytes equals the length of AEAD nonce minus 6.
 For AES-CCM-16-64-128 the maximum length of Sender ID is 7 bytes.

 To simplify retrieval of the right Recipient Context, the Recipient ID SHOULD be unique in the sets of all Recipient Contexts used by an endpoint.
 If an endpoint has the same Recipient ID with different Recipient Contexts, i.e. the Recipient Contexts are derived from different keying material, then the endpoint may need to try multiple times before finding the right security context associated to the Recipient ID.

-The Client MAY provide a 'kid_context' parameter ({{context-hint}}) to help the Server find the right context.
+The id_context is an optional identifier used in the key derivation.
+If a kid_context parameter is used in the message (see {{context-hint}}) then the id_context MUST be set to the kid_context.

-While the triple (Master Secret, Master Salt, Sender ID) MUST be unique, the same Master Salt MAY be used with several Master Secrets and the same Master Secret MAY be used with several Master Salts.
+While the quartet (Master Secret, Master Salt, Sender ID, id_context) MUST be unique, the same Master Salt MAY be used with several Master Secrets and the same Master Secret MAY be used with several Master Salts.

 # Protected Message Fields {#protected-fields}